zalando/postgres-operator/docs/reference/cluster_manifest.md

 This sections enables change data capture (CDC) streams e.g. into Zalando’s distributed event broker [Nakadi](https://nakadi.io/).
-Parameters grouped under the `streams` top-level key will be used by the operator to create a CRD for Zalando's internal CDC operator.
-Each stream can have the following
+Parameters grouped under the `streams` top-level key will be used by the operator to create a CRD for Zalando's internal CDC operator named like the Postgres cluster.
-properties:
+Each stream object can have the following properties:

 * **streamType**
   Defines the sink.
 Either `nakadi`, `sqs` or `wal` (which is just plain wal